-Individuals who come into contact with a service animal regularly and experience reactions to the animal (for example, as a result of allergies or a fear of dogs) should contact Accessibility Services.
+Individuals who encounter a service animal regularly and experience reactions to the animal (for example, because of allergies or a fear of dogs) should contact Accessibility Services.

 VIII.
 Appeals and Grievances

 - A. Students dissatisfied with a decision made in accordance with this policy may appeal through the Student Grievance Procedures (Due Process). - B. Employees dissatisfied by a decision made in accordance with this policy may appeal through the employee Grievance and Due Process.